MarcoStb1993/robot_statemachine/statemachine/README.md

 ### Service Provider

 The Service Provider handles the communication between the different states and saves data throughout state transitions.
-Therefore it offers a lot of services to save and retrieve variables for the core functionality of the statemachine.
+Therefore it offers a lot of services to save and retrieve variables for the core functionality of the RSM.

 It offers all services to control waypoint following which includes adding, moving and removing single waypoints, setting their `visited` and `unreachable` variables and the routine to be executed upon reaching the waypoint.
 Furthermore, all waypoints can be retrieved and reset which effectively sets `visited` and `unreachable` to false.
 The waypoint following mode can be set and the list of all available routines retrieved.
 The latter is given as a parameter to the Service Provider.
 The list of waypoints is also published.